 In federal court in New York, when a civil rights plaintiff alleges that police officers fabricated evidence in a criminal prosecution, he is required to show that the prosecution ended “in his favor.”
 The question in Smalls was whether this means the plaintiff must prove the prosecution ended in a manner indicating his innocence.
 Because our legal system puts the burden on the prosecution to prove guilt, few criminal cases are resolved in such a manner.
 Our firm briefed the appeal, and Joel Rudin argued it.
 The Second Circuit adopted our view, holding that such a plaintiff need not prove his criminal proceedings ended in a manner indicating his innocence.
 See Smalls v.
 City of New York, 10 F.4th 117 (2d Cir.
 2021).
 Read more here.

 Bellamy v.
 City of New York

 Kareem Bellamy served 14 years in prison before his conviction was overturned, but a lower federal court dismissed his lawsuit.
-Joel won a landmark appellate decision reinstating the case against New York City as well as individual police detectives, in Bellamy v.
+Joel Rudin won a landmark appellate decision reinstating the case against New York City as well as individual police detectives, in Bellamy v.
 City of New York, 914 F.3d 727 (2d Cir.
 2019).
 The U.S. Court of Appeals for the Second Circuit ruled that the City could be held responsible for prosecutorial misconduct that resulted from the policies of a district attorney, here the late Queens DA Richard Brown.
 The significance of the case was discussed in the New York Times.
-Joel is part of a team that will try the lawsuit in federal court in Brooklyn later this year.
+Joel was part of a team that later settled the lawsuit in federal court for $8 million.

 Poventud v.
 City of New York